ropensci/webmockr/revdep/cran.md

 ### New problems
 (This reports the first line of each new failure)

+* archiveRetriever
+  checking tests ...

+* citecorp
+  checking tests ...

+* magmaR
+  checking tests ...

+* qualtRics
+  checking tests ...

+* rnoaa
+  checking tests ...

-* connectwidgets
+* vcr
-  checking installed package size ...
-NOTE
+  checking tests ...